 - You don’t want to miss out on the carbohydrate provided in sports drinks as a fuel source for activity and metabolism

-- If drinking less Powerade you may need to add an additional carb snack and sip on water to replenish your fluid and fuel needs
+- If drinking less sports drink (such as Powerade) you may need to add an additional carb snack and sip on water to replenish your fluid and fuel needs

 Water, sports drinks and even low fat milk varieties are the best choices for rehydration during the day or directly after activity as juice and soft drink can be too sweet or acidic, this can also slow the absorption of fluid from the gut which slows down rehydration and can delay recovery.